hughlomas/ants/README.md

 From these extremely basic rules, they are very efficient at clearing the "world" of food.

+I intended to expand on the project, with interactions between the red and black colonies and more complex behavior, but... yeah.

 You'll need the Processing libraries to build this (http://processing.org/tutorials/eclipse/)